No. 61 Squadron RAF

 No. 61 Squadron was a squadron of the Royal Air Force.
 It was first formed as a fighter squadron of the British Royal Flying Corps during the First World War.
-It was reformed in 1937 as a bomber squadron of the Royal Air Force and served in the Second World War and after, until disbanded in 1958.
+It was reformed in 1937 as a bomber squadron of the Royal Air Force and served in the Second World War and afterwards into the jet age, until disbanded in 1958.

 History

 First World War

-No. 61 Squadron was formed at RAF Rochford, Essex, on 24 July 1917 or on 2 August of that year, as one of the first three single-seater fighter squadrons of the London Air Defence Area intended to counter the daylight air raids.
+No. 61 Squadron was formed at RAF Rochford, on the outskirts of Southend, Essex, in July/August 1917 as one of the first single-seater fighter squadrons of the London Air Defence Area, intended to counter the German daylight air raids.
 It was equipped with the Sopwith Pup.
-The squadron first went into action on 12 August, when a formation of 10 Gotha bombers came in over the mouth of the Thames.
-Sixteen Pups of No. 61 Squadron took off to intercept them and succeeded in turning the enemy back, but not before two bombs had been dropped near No. 61's hangars on Rochford Aerodrome.
+The squadron first went into action on 12 August, when a formation of ten Gotha G.IV bombers approached the Thames Estuary.
+Sixteen Pups of No. 61 Squadron took off to intercept them and, together with aircraft from other squadrons, succeeded in turning the enemy back.
+However, two bombs had been dropped near No. 61's hangars on Rochford Aerodrome, five more at Leigh-on-Sea, seven at Westcliff, and 17 in Southend itself.
 In 1918 the squadron was re-equipped with SE5s, but before the Armistice was signed it began to change over to Sopwith Camels.
 The squadron used these and from January 1919 also some Sopwith Snipes until disbanded on 13 June 1919.